codelabsab/rust-ocpp/README.md

 `docs/` : official ocpp specification

-# contribute
+## contribute

 Use `rustfmt` before you PR.

-## pre-commit

 pre-commit config is available.
-You can read more about it at [pre-commits](https://pre-commit.com) website.
+You can read more about it at [pre-commits](https://pre-commit.com) website and checkout their repo on [github](https://github.com/pre-commit/pre-commit)